Could your older self style it financially? - Discovery retirement tool

 Yes, the calculator confirms that even if I invest zero per month from now on for the next 23 years, that’s still a surplus.
 If I just leave everything I’ve saved up across my retirement products, tax-free account and offshore unit trusts, and only start drawing from those investments at age 70, I’ll have enough to draw an income of R26 000 per month in today’s terms.

-Milestone 10 of my 12-point plan to financial freedom has been reached.
+Milestone 8 of my 10-step plan to financial freedom has been reached.

 There is the minor detail that even though I can stop saving for my older self now, I still need to earn an active income of around R26 000 a month for the next 23 years until age 70 to live off.
 From where I’m standing, 23 years sound like a very long time.
 So, for now I’m staying in my job where I earn more than R26 000 and I keep on saving the excess, giving myself a chance to reach financial freedom, with a target amount calculated using the 4% rule, before age 55.